mattfaltyn/Ethernaut-Solutions/solutions/levels 10-19/level-16.md

-# Level 15 - Naught Coin
+# Level 16 - Preservation

 ### Objective

 The objective of this level is as follows:

-1. NaughtCoin is an ERC20 token and you're already holding all of them.
-The catch is that you'll only be able to transfer them after a 10 year lockout period.
-Can you figure out how to get them out to another address so that you can transfer them freely?
+1. This contract utilizes a library to store two different times for two different timezones.
+The constructor creates two instances of the library for each time to be stored.
-2. Complete this level by getting your token balance to 0.
+2. The goal of this level is for you to claim ownership of the instance you are given.

 ### Contract